rwschubert/SensitivityAnalysis/README.md

 ---

-This is an overview about the resources considering the following paper:
+(This is an overview about the resources considering the paper.)

-_Sensitivity Analysis for Vehicle Dynamics Models - An Approach to Model Quality Assessment for Automated Vehicles_

 Model-based approaches have become increasingly popular in the domain of automated driving.
 This includes runtime algorithms, such as Model Predictive Control,